WolfoIsBestWolf/ror2-FixedSpawnDissonance/mod-VanillaArtifactsPlus/README.md

 				Adds Hermit Crabs to the spawn pool.<br>
 				<br>
 				On Commencement, monsters can spawn as Perfected instead of regular elites.<br>
-				On Void Locust, monsters can spawn as Voidtouched.<br>
 				Halcyon Shrines will spawn a random monster instead of Golems.<br>
 				<br>
 				Monsters with skins will have a random skin per stage.
 (Titan, Golem, etc.)<br>